AllenInstitute/mapping_report_cards/Human_reports/FLAT_human.md

 ### Tasks
  - Primary tasks:
     1. Classification of scRNA-seq samples into Supertypes.
-    2. Determining generalization of `FLAT` classification to samples from new donors under varying degrees of Alzheimers pathology.
+    2. Determining generalization of `Correlation Mapping` classification to samples from new donors under varying degrees of Alzheimers pathology.
  - Users: AIBS scientists and community mapping tool users.
  - Out of scope: Classification on other modalities (e.g. SMART-seq, Patch-seq, MERFISH), or regions (e.g. V1), or species (e.g. primate)